Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Introduction

 Insight into surrogate model behavior beyond static accuracy metrics can be gained through analysis of the model gradients.
-Examining gradients provides more accurate interpolation of prediction errors across the underlying data manifold; for instance, PINNs can be certified with continuous-domain error bounds \cite{eiras2024efficienterrorcertificationphysicsinformed}.
-By quantifying gradient overlap among different training examples, it is possible to identify potential conflicts or synergies in learned features.
+Combining test example error evaluation with gradient examination allows for interpolation of prediction errors across the underlying data manifold; for instance, PINNs can be certified with continuous-domain error bounds \cite{eiras2024efficienterrorcertificationphysicsinformed}.
+By quantifying gradient overlap among different training examples, it is possible to identify potential conflicts or synergies present during learning and inherent to fully trained models.
 Precisely how gradients derived from individual training samples propagate through model parameters is formalized through the use of influence functions \cite{Hampel01061974, Cook1980}.
-Influence functions were originally developed in robust statistics \cite{huber2009robust} to quantify how small perturbations of a data point in the training set affect model parameter estimations; their adaptation to deep networks provides insight into leave-one-out effects that do not require models to be retrained on datasets with single examples excluded \cite{koh2020understandingblackboxpredictionsinfluence, bae2022influencefunctionsanswerquestion}.
-Diagonal elements of the influence function measure each training example’s leverage on its own prediction, high leverage points thereby identifying data that exerts disproportionate impact during training.
+Influence functions were originally developed in robust statistics \cite{huber2009robust} to quantify how small perturbations of a data point in the training set affect model parameter estimations \cite{koh2020understandingblackboxpredictionsinfluence, bae2022influencefunctionsanswerquestion}.
+Diagonal elements of the influence function measure each training example’s self-leverage; high-leverage points thereby identifying data that exerts disproportionate impact during training.